 Happy belated Purim, friends!
 With a whopping four votes (including mine) on my first ever informal poll, Chocolate Caramel Matzah Crunch (CCMC) is the Passover dessert winner!
 You lose, macaroon!
 I will go into more details on the magical holiday of Passover as I delve head first into the

 disgusting delicious world of chametz– free foods in the next few weeks, but for now, onto the good stuff.
 I was pretty jazzed to see CCMC triumph for two solid reasons.
-One, I have never made it before and two, it looked super easy.
+One, it’s super delicious and two, it’s super easy.
 After three eight days of frolicking around ATX for SXSW with my cronies, I clearly did not have the mind capacity for dealing with difficult tasks like “measuring” and “mixing” and certainly not “grocery shopping” (sorry for the onslaught of air quotes).

 All you need for CCMC is matzah, sugar, chocolate and butter- seriously!
 See what I said about easy?

 First, preheat the oven to 350 degrees.
 Line two cookie sheets with foil (or be lazy like me and buy disposable foil sheets).
 Then line the bottom of the sheet with parchment paper.
 Put matzah pieces evenly on the cookie sheet, cutting smaller pieces if needed.

 In a saucepan, bring butter and brown sugar to a boil, stirring constantly while simmering for about three minutes.
 Caramel should be golden brown, and watch it carefully so it doesn’t burn.
 Remove sauce from heat and pour over matzah immediately.
 Put the baking sheets in the oven and reduce heat to 325 degrees F. Bake for 15 minutes.

 Remove from the oven and sprinkle with chocolate chips.
 Let melt for 5 minutes and then spread over the matzah and sprinkle with walnuts or additional toppings.